aehrc/primary-care-data-technical/README.md

 #### Notes
 * The shell scripts are for a *nix system.
 * At the time of writing, the build.sh script excludes the terminology test.
 There's a commented out line that will run with terminology support.
+* The 'runSushi' script also executes a local javascript script that does a couple of things:
+    * It creates a file - examples.md - that has a list of all examples ordered by the profile
+    * It creates a Bundle resource for each Composition (found in the examples\composition folder) that contains all the resource instances references by the Composition.
+Each bundle is added to the examples.md file using a format that allows easy navigation within the bundle.

 ## Folder structure